-HB 44 (Gooch and Bowling)(S. NR Energy)
+HB 44 (Gooch and Bowling)(H. Rules)

 Would amend KRS 511.100 to include additional facilities as "key infrastructure assets," make tampering with, impeding, or inhibiting operations of a key infrastructure asset a Class D felony; and allow a civil action against a person that compensates or remunerates a person who committed criminal mischief.
 As drafted, the bill was overbroad in defining criminal conduct and could have had a chilling effect on the exercise of protected speech and assembly.
-KRC negotiated revisions to narrow the scope of the bill, and those changes were a floor amendment in the House that was adopted.
+KRC negotiated revisions to narrow the scope of the bill, and those changes will be a floor amendment in the House.
 KRC thanks the sponsors and bill proponents for working to resolve our concerns.